-Pace Gallery's new space at 32 East 57th Street, New York.
-Library & Archives Agnes Martin and Arne Glimcher in front of the Airstream trailer enclosed in adobe © Estate of Agnes Martin / Artists Rights Society (ARS), New York Mission and ScopePace’s Library is a non-circulating collection that encompasses over 11,000+ volumes of exhibition catalogues, monographs, catalogues raisonnés, specialized periodicals, artist books, and related publications that help document the gallery’s past and present roster of artists.At nearly 2,200 linear feet, Pace’s Archive is the single largest concentration of paper documents, electronic records, photographs, audiovisual materials, and memorabilia related to the gallery.
+Pace Gallery's newly opened research library at 540 West 25th Street, New York Library & Archives Agnes Martin and Arne Glimcher in front of the Airstream trailer enclosed in adobe © Estate of Agnes Martin / Artists Rights Society (ARS), New York Mission and ScopePace’s Library is a non-circulating collection that encompasses over 11,000+ volumes of exhibition catalogues, monographs, catalogues raisonnés, specialized periodicals, artist books, and related publications that help document the gallery’s past and present roster of artists.At nearly 4,000 linear feet, Pace’s Archive is the single largest concentration of paper documents, electronic records, photographs, audiovisual materials, and memorabilia related to the gallery.
 The Archive’s mission has been to collect, appraise, organize, describe, preserve, and make available certain permanent records, regardless of format, from its founding in Boston in 1960 to the present.
 It also serves the scholarly community at large by promoting knowledge and understanding of the origin, programs, and goals of the gallery and its significance within the 20th- and 21st-century art world.
 Please note that Pace’s Archive is a corporate archive rather than a collecting archive.
 Although it contains some non-Pace generated materials from outside sources, Pace’s Archive does not collect the personal papers of artists nor the records of artist studios, estates, and foundations.
-Exhibition Catalogue, Jean Dubuffet: Brefs exercices d'ecole journalière, Pace Gallery, 32 East 57th Street, New York © Pace Gallery Using the Library and ArchivesPace’s Reading Room is located on the first floor of Pace’s flagship gallery at 540 West 25th Street.
-The Reading Room is open by appointment only to external researchers at the graduate or professional level who have a specific research topic that falls within the purview of Pace’s library and archival collections.
-Appointments are available between 10 AM and 4:30 PM on weekdays.To request an appointment or to submit a remote reference request to Pace’s LibraryPlease email firstname.lastname@example.org.Researchers should include a detailed description of their project and the deadline for their request.To request an appointment or to submit a research question to Pace’s ArchivePlease email email@example.com.
-Please note that requests may require several days for processing as Pace’s Research and Archives Department continues to fully organize and make accessible the gallery’s archival records, much of which is stored offsite.
+Exhibition Catalogue, Jean Dubuffet: Brefs exercices d'ecole journalière, Pace Gallery, 32 East 57th Street, New York © Pace Gallery Using the Library and ArchivesPace’s Reading Room is located on the first floor of Pace’s gallery at 540 West 25th Street in New York.
+The Reading Room is open by appointment only to guest researchers at the graduate or professional level who have a specific research topic that falls within the purview of Pace’s library and archival collections.With the restrictions of COVID-19 being lifted by the CDC, we are now open to guest researchers by appointment only.
+All requested appointments are approved at the discretion of the librarian.
+If the guest researcher's topic is deemed too broad or outside of our scope, they will be directed to other institutions whose mission is public education.
+Pace allows for remote reference requests as well as in-person appointments.
+To make either of these requests, please (opens in a new window) fill out this form.
+Please note that requests may require several days for processing as Pace’s Research and Archives Department continues to fully organize and make accessible the gallery’s archival records, much of which is stored offsite.The Library offers guided tours on Saturdays (11 AM and 3 PM) led by our Gallery Assistants.
+Tours last approximately 10 minutes and introduce Pace Library's history, holdings, and services.
+To book a reservation or learn more about the tour, please email firstname.lastname@example.org or call (212) 421-3292.
 Press Release, The Grid: Format and Image in Twentieth Century Art, December 9, 1978 – January 20, 1979, Pace Gallery, 32 East 57th Street, New York © Pace Gallery Permissions and CopyrightAll copyright and image licensing requests must be reviewed by Pace’s Research and Archives Department.
 Please (opens in a new window) fill out this form and allow up to 10 days for processing.